A love song for Linux gamers with old GPUs (EOY 2025)

 Where I started

-The RADV team has supported RADV on GFX6-7 GPUs for a long time.
-RADV support was already there even before I joined the team.
+The RADV team has supported RADV on SI and CIK GPUs for a long time.
+RADV support was already there even before I joined the team in mid-2019.
 Daniel added ACO support for GFX7 in November 2019, and Samuel added ACO support for GFX6 in January 2020.
-More recently, we added a Tahiti (GFX6) and Hawaii (GFX7) GPU to the Mesa CI which are running post-merge “nightly” jobs.
+More recently, Martin added a Tahiti (GFX6) and Hawaii (GFX7) GPU to the Mesa CI which are running post-merge “nightly” jobs.
 So we can catch regressions and test our work on these GPUs quite quickly.

-On the kernel side, amdgpu has supported GFX7 since April 2015 and GFX6 since January 2016.
-DC (the new display driver) has supported GFX7 since September 2017 (the beginning), and GFX6 was added in July 2020 by Mauro.
-However, neither amdgpu nor DC was enabled by default on the GPUs.
-Instead, the old radeon driver was the default choice.
+On the kernel side, amdgpu (the newer kernel driver) has supported CIK since June 2015 and SI since August 2016.
+DC (the new display driver) has supported CIK since September 2017 (the beginning), and SI support was added in July 2020 by Mauro.
+However, the old radeon driver was the default driver.
 Unfortunately, radeon doesn’t support Vulkan, so in the default user experience, users couldn’t play most games or benefit from any of the Linux gaming related work we’ve been doing for the last 10 years.

-In order to get working Vulkan support, you needed to use the following kernel params:
+In order to get working Vulkan support on SI and CIK, we needed to use the following kernel params:

 radeon.si_support=0 radeon.cik_support=0 amdgpu.si_support=1 amdgpu.cik_support=1